 Turkmenistan: The most in-depth guide remains Bradt Turkmenistan, poking around in every tiny village for a trace of a Sufi saint or ruined caravanserai.
 It has not been updated in a decade, though.
 For a good, more concise, but up to date version, Simon Proudman’s guide to Turkmenistan is recommended.

-Transsiberian: I thought the Trailblazer guide was better informed, better structured and more in-depth than the Lonely Planet, but the last time I was on that train was in 2010 and both have published a new edition in the meantime, so things might have tipped in the other direction now.
+Transsiberian: I thought the Trailblazer guide was better informed, better structured and more in-depth than the Lonely Planet, but LP published a new version in 2018 (which I have not seen yet), giving it the edge in updated information.

 Birdwatching: There is a great volume from Helm guides that combines all species in Central Asia including Afghanistan.
 The other option: Combine the 3 standard field guides of the European region, East Asia, and the Himalayan birds: Birds of East Asia by Mark Brazil, Birds of Europe by Svensson and Birds of Nepal by Inskipp & Grimmett.
 Birdlife produces interesting volumes called Birds of (insert country) that you might want to seek out: no bird descriptions, it’s all about habitat and IBA’s.